 Downside risk in emerging markets

 This paper investigates the relation between downside risk and expected returns on the aggregate stock market in an international context.
-Nonparametric and parametric Value at Risk (VaR) are used as measures of downside risk to determine the existence and significance of a risk-return tradeoff.
-Using market return data from 27 emerging countries, fixed-effects panel data regressions provide evidence for a significantly positive relationship between monthly excess market returns and downside risk.
-This result is robust after controlling for aggregate dividend yield, price-to-earnings ratio and price-to-cash flow ratio.
-The relationship between expected returns and downside risk is much weaker for developed markets.
-Indeed, it vanishes when control variables are included in the downside risk-return specification.
+Nonparametric and parametric Value at Risk (VaR) are used as measures of downside risk to determine the existence of a risk-return tradeoff.
+For emerging markets, fixed-effects panel data regressions provide evidence for a significantly positive relationship between monthly expected market returns and downside risk.
+This result is robust after controlling for aggregate dividend yield and price-to-fundamental ratios.
+The relationship between expected returns and downside risk is weaker for developed markets and vanishes when control variables are included in the specification.

 Available Versions of this Item

 Repository Staff Only: item control page